eshwes01/FoodQuiz/README.md

 ## Responsive design

-Media query for medium and small devices has applied in CSS when developing however there still need to make some improvements in layout of the mobile devices.
+Media query for both medium and small devices has applied in CSS .
+While developing developer found that there still need to make some improvements in layout of the mobile devices in the future.

 # UX/UI